Caesarea Maritima: Roman Caeserea

 Emperor Vespasian raised its status to that of a Colonia, with the name Colonia Prima Flavia Augusta Caesarea.
 According to Josephus, the outbreak of the Jewish revolt of 66 CE was provoked by Greeks of a certain merchant house in Caesarea sacrificing birds in front of a local synagogue.
 In 70 CE, after the Jewish revolt was suppressed, games were held there to celebrate the victory of Titus.
-Many Jewish captives were brought to Caesarea; Kasher (1990) claims that 2,500 captives were "slaughtered in gladiatorial games".
+Many Jewish captives were brought to Caesarea; Kasher claims that 2,500 captives were "slaughtered in gladiatorial games".

-In 6 CE Caesarea became the provincial capital of the Judaea Province, before the change of name to Syria Palaestina in 135, in the aftermath of the Bar Kokhba revolt.
+In the aftermath of the Bar Kokhba revolt Caesarea was changed to Syria Palaestina in 135.
 Caesarea was one of four Roman colonies for veteran Roman soldiers in the Syria-Phoenicia region.
 Caesarea is mentioned in the 3rd-century Mosaic of Rehob, with respect to its non-Jewish population.